slatedocs/slate/source/index.html.md

 Parameter | Type | Description
 --------- | ---- | -------
 `callback_url` | string | The full url (including the scheme `http://` or `https://`) of the callback when the task is completed.
-`instruction` | string | The plaintext instruction of how to make the phone call.
+`instruction` | string | A markdown-enabled string explaining how to complete the phone call.
+You can use [markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) to show example images, give structure to your instructions, and more.
 `phone_number` | string | The phone number which will be called by our worker.
 Should include a country code (+1 for US numbers).
 `script` | string | A script to be shown the the worker as they make the phone call.
 Your script will greatly impact the quality of the results you receive.
 `entity_name` | name | The name of the entity which corresponds to the person or business of the phone number.